GovindSingh-95/MyPortfolio/README.md

 ### **Personal Information**
 Update the following files to customize your portfolio:
-- `app/page.tsx` - Main content and projects
+- `app/page.tsx` - Main content, projects, and tiered structure
-- `components/about-me.tsx` - About section
+- `components/about-me.tsx` - About section and personal details
 - `app/layout.tsx` - Metadata and global settings

 ### **Styling**